Khaled-Mahmmoud/MyCompetitiveProgramming/PC.md

      }
 };
 set<pair<int,int>,cmp>st;

-// How to sort an array of structures
+// How to sort an array of structures ? struct q
-// this sort is increasing based on first element then decreasing based on second element struct q
 {
     int l, r;